Skip to content

 Exercise 2: Lennard-Jones potential

 1. See lecture.
-The force is \(F = - \nabla U\), so points opposite to the gradient of the potential.
+The force is \(F = - \nabla U\), so it points opposite to the gradient of the potential.

 2. The equilibrium position is \(r_0 = 2^{1/6}\sigma\).
-The energy at the inter atomic distance \(r_0\) is given by:
+The energy at the interatomic distance \(r_0\) is given by:

 \[ U(r_0) = -\epsilon \]